 As governor, Herbert is focused on four cornerstones to strengthen Utah’s economy: education, energy, jobs, and the ability of the state to solve its own problems.
-As a result, Utah is a premier destination for business growth, jobs and an enviable quality of life.
+His unwavering focus on economic development includes attracting businesses and investment to the state while helping homegrown businesses flourish.

 Prior to becoming governor, Herbert served as lieutenant governor for five years.
 In 1990, he was appointed to the Utah County Commission.